Grohden/react-native-cli-bump-version/README.md

 #### Use MARKETING_VERSION in `Info.plist`

-I've choose to remove the `Info.plist` manipulation as it was not needed if it uses the `MARKETING_VERSION` env var, so be sure that your project/xcode is updated and that the `Info.plist` file has `MARKETING_VERSION` instead of SemVer string:
+I've choosen to remove the `Info.plist` manipulation as it was not needed if it uses the `MARKETING_VERSION` env var, so be sure that your project/xcode is updated and that the `Info.plist` file has `MARKETING_VERSION` instead of SemVer string: